 Your short-term goals are the more defined plan on how to reach your overall goals - it's important that these are aligned and connected.
 In fact, think of your short-term goals as your strategies.
 These should be planned for a yearly or quarterly perspective.

 A strategy consists of a defined goal, KPIs to regularly measure progress and strategic activities .
 To make it easier to engage, align and succeed with your strategy execution - you would therefore benefit from working according to the S.M.A.R.T methodology:

 Specific: Be clear and detailed on what the goal is.
-This will make it easier to engage and align, as well as know when a goal is reached or not.
+This will make it easier to engage and align, as well as to know when a goal is reached or not.

 - Measurable: If you want to keep track of progress and deviations, and have any chance of making accurate forecasts, you need to measure.
 Define KPIs in $ or %.
 Set a specific target goal, or settle on just following the trend and act if it turns negative.

-- Realistic: Goals, KPIs and Activities should be planned in a realistic manner, or you could easily loose engagement in your work force.
+- Realistic: Goals, KPIs and Activities should be planned in a realistic manner, or you could easily lose engagement in your work force.
 It can help to break down a figure to make it sound more realistic.
 Growing revenue by 36% in a year could seem impossible, but 3% per month seems doable, right?

 Look over your goals so they're not conflicting

-It's easy to want to "have your cake and eat it" - a corporate goal could be that you want to excel in customer service - yet at the same time you want to increase your margins.
+It's easy wanting to "have your cake and eat it" - a corporate goal could be that you want to excel in customer service - yet at the same time you want to increase your margins.
 It's hard to achieve both, as it's expensive to maintain a high quality customer service.